 7. Try to express yourself – to others and in private

 It’s great if you have people you can confide in but even if you don’t, writing things down to revisit yourself can really help.
-Some people find keeping a note of things they are grateful for, or things they’ve learned, however small, helpful.
+Some people find it helps to keep a note of things they are grateful for, or things they’ve learned, however small.